-But millions of people can’t see the logic in this Einstein equation and continue to wager huge sums of money on one spin of the wheel.
+But millions of beginners can’t see the logic in this Einstein equation and continue to wager huge sums of money on one spin of the wheel.

-And while I’m loath to dub the great man an ill-informed gas bag, there are strategies that can give you a better chance of success.
+And while I’m loath to dub the great man an ill-informed gas bag, there are strategies and roulette guides that can give you a better chance of success.

 What is Roulette?

 Roulette originated in 18th century France and the name means “little wheel” in French.
 A roulette wheel features red and black slots with the numbers 1 to 36 on them plus a green slot for zero.